klipsat/Youtube-API/README.md

 # YT Insights App

-This Streamlit app allows users to analyse YouTube videos using YouTube Data and Analytics APIs.
+This Streamlit app allows users to analyze YouTube videos using YouTube Data and Analytics APIs.

 ## Features